-A maximum of 15,000,000 Shares are being offered to the public through the Dealer Manager, a registered broker-dealer affiliated with the Advisor.
+Of the total 16,5000,000 shares registered in the Offering, 1,500,000 are reserved for issuance pursuant to the Reinvestment Plan and 600,000 are reserved for issuance upon exercise of the Soliciting Dealer Warrants.
+Consequently, a maximum of 14,400,000 Shares are being offered to the public through the Dealer Manager, a registered broker-dealer affiliated with the Advisor, and certain unaffiliated broker-dealers.
 See "Conflicts of Interest" and "Management Compensation."
 The Shares are being offered at a price of \$10.00 per share on a "best efforts" basis (which means generally that the Dealer Manager will be required to use only its best efforts to sell the Shares and has no firm commitment or obligation to purchase any of the Shares).
-The Company and the Dealer Manager have determined the Offering price of the Shares based on their analysis of other similar offferings and what they believe the investing market is willing to pay for the Shares.
+The Company and the Dealer Manager have determined the Offering price of the Shares based on their analysis of other similar offerings and what they believe the investing market is willing to pay for the Shares.

 Except as provided below, the Dealer Manager will receive commissions of 7% of the Gross Offering Proceeds.
-In addition, the Company may reimburse the expenses incurred by nonaffiliated dealers for actual due diligence purposes in the maximum amount of 2.5% of the Gross Offering Proceeds.
+In addition, the Company may reimburse the expenses incurred by the Dealer Manager and nonaffiliated dealers for actual marketing support and due diligence purposes in the maximum amount of 2.5% of the Gross Offering Proceeds.
 The Company will not pay referral or similar fees to any accountants, attorneys or other persons in connection with the distribution of the Shares.
 Shareholders who elect to participate in the Reinvestment Plan will be charged Selling Commissions on Shares purchased pursuant to the Reinvestment Plan on the same basis as shareholders purchasing Shares other than pursuant to the Reinvestment Plan.
-Shares issued by the Company under the Reinvestment Plan will be available only until the termination of the Offering, as described above.
-Soliciting Dealers will also receive one Soliciting Dealer Warrant for each 40 Shares sold by such Soliciting Dealer during the Offering, subject to federal and state securities laws.
-The holder of a Soliciting Dealer Warrant will be entitled to purchase one Share from the Company at a price of \$12 during the period commencing with the first date upon which the Soliciting Dealer Warrants are issued and ending five years after the date of issuance.
-Subject to certain limitations, the Soliciting Dealer Warrants may not be transferred, assigned, pledged or hypothecated for a period of one year following issuance thereof.
-In addition, no Soliciting Dealer Warrants will be exercisable until one year from the date of issuance.
-The Soliciting Dealer Warrants to be issued in connection with the Offering, as well as the Shares issuable upon exercise of the Soliciting Dealer Warrants, are being registered as part of this Offering.
+Soliciting Dealers will also receive one Soliciting Dealer Warrant for each 25 Shares sold by such Soliciting Dealer during the Offering, subject to federal and state securities laws.
+The holder of a Soliciting Dealer Warrant will be entitled to purchase one Share from the Company at a price of \$12 during the period commencing on the first anniversary of the effective date of this Offering and ending five years after the effective date of this Offering.
+Subject to certain limitations, the Soliciting Dealer Warrants may not be transferred, assigned, pledged or hypothecated for a period of one year following the effective date of this Offering.
+The Shares issuable upon exercise of the Soliciting Dealer Warrants are being registered as part of this Offering.
 For the life of the Soliciting Dealer Warrants, the holders are given, at nominal cost, the opportunity to profit from a rise in the market price for the Common Stock without assuming the risk of ownership, with a resulting dilution in the interest of other security holders.
 Moreover, the holders of the Soliciting Dealer Warrants might be expected to exercise them at a time when the Company would, in all likelihood, be able to obtain needed capital by a new offering of its securities on terms more favorable than those provided by the Soliciting Dealer Warrants.
 See "Description of Capital Stock -- Soliciting Dealer Warrants."